Jacques Vert owner goes into administration

 The owner of the Jacques Vert fashion brand, Calvetron, is in administration, putting more than 1,400 jobs at risk.

-Duff & Phelps have been appointed administrators to Calvetron, which also owned the Dash and Eastex brands.
+Administrator Duff & Phelps has been appointed to Calvetron, which also owns the Windsmoor, Dash and Eastex brands.

-It ran about 300 UK concessions in stores, including Debenhams and House of Fraser.
+Calvetron ran about 300 UK concessions in stores, including Debenhams and House of Fraser - which have both faced their own trading troubles.

-Both of those have struggled to keep shoppers interested amid a wider high street crisis that has seen many top names close and thousands of jobs lost.
+A squeeze on consumer spending and rise in online competition has seen many top names close and thousands of jobs lost.

-Duff & Phelps said the company would continue to trade while it looked to see if the business could be sold.
+Duff & Phelps said Calvetron would continue to trade while it looked to see if the business could be sold.

 Calvetron employs a total of 1,408 people - 997 in the UK, 155 in Ireland and 256 in Canada.